fathiabdelmalek/py-fds/README.md

 - insert(self, data, pos=0) // TODO: add node in the entered position (pos=0 => add in the begining)
 - append(self, data) // TODO: add node in the end
 - delete(self, data) // TODO: delete all nodes hav the entered data
 - remove(self, pos=0) // TODO: return and remove node in the entered position (pos=0 => remove first node, pos=-1 => remove last node)
 - first(self) // TODO: return the data in the first node
+- last(self) // TODO: return the data in the last node

+### DList

+- add_begin(self, data) // TODO: add a node to the begin
+- add_fin(self, data) // TODO: add a node to the fin
+- delete(self, data) // TODO: delete all nodes hav the entered data
+- remove(self, pos=0) // TODO: return and remove node in the entered position (pos=0 => remove first node, pos=-1 => remove last node)
+- first(self) // TODO: return the data in the first node